wooiseong/portfolio-project-vercel/README.md

 # portfolio :smiley:

-This is a website built with Javascript, CSS and LESS only.
-You can find details about me, including how I prepare my self to be a Frontend engineer.
+This is a Single-Paged Website built with Javascript, CSS and LESS only.
+You can find details about me, including how I prepare myself to be a Frontend engineer.

 For Backend component, please refer to this link <a href="https://github.com/wooiseong/portfolio-nodeJS-mySQL">portfolio-nodeJS-mySQL</a>